zhengying-liu/email-recipient-recommendation/README.md

 - `word2vec_logistic_regression.py`: implements a multilabel Logistic Regression with word2vec, using only the recipients in the address book

-- `tfidf_linearsvc.py`: implements a multilabel SVC with tf-idf features, using only the recipients in the address book
+- `tfidf_linearsvc.py`: implements a multilabel SVC with tf-idf features, using only the recipients in the address book.
+This model has given our best score.

 - `feature_extraction.py`: implements the Word2Vec feature extractor